Call

 Meals included: Breakfast

 The time has come to begin your journey back home.
-At the appropriate time you will be transferred to Buenos Aires Airport for your flight home.
+At the appropriate time you will be picked up and transferred to Buenos Aires Airport for your flight home.

 Welcome home!
-We hope you have enjoyed your 22-day Antarctic adventure!
+We hope you have enjoyed this amazing Shackleton Antarctica expedition voyage!

 Please note: Some flights may arrive + 1 day later due to flight schedules.